dirkluijk/ngx-generic-material-tables/README.md

 </table>
 ```

-This allows you to omit the following code:
+This allows you to leave out the following code:

 ```typescript
 ViewChild(MatSort, {static: true}) sort: MatSort; // not needed anymore!